-In 1998 Steller sea lion pups were first noted on Graves Rock just north of Cross Sound in Southeast Alaska in the range of the eastern stock of Steller sea lion.
-By 2002 the population had increased to approximately 100 pups and 50 of those pups were captured, branded, and tissue-sampled in July 2002.
-Mitochondrial and microsatellite analysis of those samples revealed that approximately 70% of the pups had mtDNA haplotypes that were consistent with those found in the western stock (Gelatt et al. 2007).
-Similarly, a rookery to the south on the White Sisters Islands near northern Chichagof Island where pups were first noted in 1990 was also sampled in 2002 and approximately 45% of those pups had western stock haplotypes.
-Collectively, this information demonstrates that these two most recently established rookeries have been partially to predominately established by females that were born in the western stock.
-Movements of animals marked as pups in both stocks support these genetic results (Jemison et al., in preparation; NMML and ADFG unpublished data), with females moving from the northern Gulf of Alaska (western stock; Prince William Sound and northern Kodiak area) to breed on rookeries in northern southeast Alaska (eastern stock) with virtually no eastern stock females moving to the west.
+In 1998, a single Steller sea lion pup was observed on Graves Rock in northern Southeast Alaska, and by 2013, pup counts had increased to 551 (DeMaster 2014).
+Mitochondrial and microsatellite analysis of pup tissue samples collected in 2002 revealed that approximately 70% of the pups had mtDNA haplotypes that were consistent with those found in the western stock (Gelatt et al. 2007).
+Similarly, a rookery to the south on the White Sisters Islands where pups were first noted in 1990 was also sampled in 2002 and approximately 45% of those pups had western stock haplotypes.
+Collectively, this information demonstrates that these two most recently established rookeries in northern southeast Alaska have been partially to predominately established by western stock females.
+Movements of animals marked as pups in both stocks support these genetic results (Jemison et al. 2013).
 Overall, however, the observations of marked sea lion movements corroborate the extensive genetics research findings for a strong separation between the two currently recognized stocks.
-Although recent colonization events in the far northern part of the eastern DPS indicate movement of western sea lions into this area, the mixed part of the range remains small, and the overall discreteness of the eastern from the western stock remains distinct.
+Although recent colonization events in the far northern part of the eastern DPS indicate movement of western sea lions into this area, the mixed part of the range remains small (Jemison et al. 2013), and the overall discreteness of the eastern from the western stock remains distinct.
 Hybridization among subspecies and species along a contact zone such as now occurs near the stock boundary is not unexpected as the ability to interbreed is a primitive condition whereas reproductive isolation would be derived.
-In fact as stated by NMFS and FWS in a 1996 response to a previous comment regarding stock discreteness policy (61 FR 47222), "The Services do not consider it appropriate to require absolute reproductive isolation as a prerequisite to recognizing a distinct population segment" or stock.
-The fundamental concept overlying this distinctiveness is the overwhelming collection of morphological, ecological and behavioral, and genetic evidence for stock differences initially described by Loughlin (1997) and supported by Bickham et al. (1996), Phillips et al. (2009), and others since then.
+In fact, as stated by NMFS and FWS in a 1996 response to a previous comment regarding stock discreteness policy (61 FR 47222), "The Services do not consider it appropriate to require absolute reproductive isolation as a prerequisite to recognizing a distinct population segment" or stock.
+The fundamental concept overlying this distinctiveness is the collection of morphological, ecological and behavioral, and genetic evidence for stock differences initially described by Bickham et al. (1996) and Loughlin (1997), and supported by Baker et al. (2005), Harlin-Cognato et al. (2006), Hoffman et al. (2006, 2009), O'Corry-Crowe et al. (2006), and Phillips et al. (2009, 2011).